gavguile/MixedCrystalSignature/README.md

 # Mixed Crystal Signature
-A python program to locally classify crystalline structures in 3D pointcloud data as retrieved from moleculardynamical simulations, colloids or complex plasmas.
+Python 3 software to locally classify crystalline structures in 3D pointcloud data as retrieved from moleculardynamical simulations, colloids or complex plasmas.

 # Features
 - Calculation of a feature vector for local classification of crystalline structures as described in [Dietz et al.](https://doi.org/10.1103/PhysRevE.96.011301)